30 Employee Appreciation Ideas to Help Your Employees Fall in Love with Their Job

 Maybe you’re already showing your staff that you appreciate them, but it might be time to mix things up.
 Instead of traditional rewards, try time-off, a late start or a gift card to their favourite restaurant.

-It’s essential to think about how you can make your reward different enough to stand out as a part of your culture.
-A great idea to show appreciation for staff that have been with the company for a certain number of years is a bonus or painted portraits.
+It’s essential to consider how you can make your reward different enough to stand out as a part of your culture.
+A bonus or painted portraits is a great idea to show appreciation for staff that have been with the company for a certain number of years.

 15) Celebrate Staff Milestones